Skip to Content

 Storing Ripe Tomatoes at Room Temperature

-1. Pick the right spot: Store them in a cool, shaded area (65-75°F), away from sunlight or heat, to avoid uneven ripening.
+1. Pick the perfect spot: Choose a cool, shaded place (65-75°F), away from sunlight exposure, to stop them from ripening too fast.

 Avoiding Refrigeration for Optimal Flavor